segmentio/kafka-go/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-Community organizers can be found on the [#kafka-go](https://gophers.slack.com/archives/CG4H0N9PX).
+Community organizers can be found on the [#kafka-go](https://gophers.slack.com/archives/CG4H0N9PX) channel inside the [Gophers Slack](https://gophers.slack.com).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.